MarlonJMejia/creative_labs/caddy/intro.md

-# Welcome to ProLUG Linux
+# Welcome to the Caddy course

-In this ProLUG Lab you will learn how to use Caddy.
+This couse will aim to teach you the basic of caddy and some of it's extensability.